Search this site

 Consider the cost of putting it in a shipping container.
 Containers are available in 20 and 40 foot lengths.
 If bringing a car pushes you to a larger container, or even worse, another container, it probably isn't worth it.

 Vehicles must also be certified as safe for overseas travel, yet another headache and expense.

 For us, the timing is good.
-Our 1999 Honda Passport with 242,000 miles and 2005 Honda Accord with 208,000 miles are too old to bring to Costa Rica and parts would be a problem.
-Parts for the Passport are sometimes a problem, even in the United States.
+Our 1999 Honda Passport with 242,000 miles and 2005 Honda Accord with 208,000 miles were too old to bring to Costa Rica and parts would have been a problem.
+Parts for the Passport were sometimes a problem, even in the United States.

 We purchased a used 2014 Toyota RAV4 4WD with about 78,000 miles on it.
 Through lots of networking with professionals and friends, face to face meetings and research we found Regina and Peter Herb who own Car Center Coco to find the perfect car that met all of our requirements.
 For a fee they will find the car, check the history, perform a mechanical evaluation, coordinate registration with an attorney, recommend and negotiate any necessary repairs and bring it to their lot in Coco for pickup.
 The communication and transaction was smooth and flawless.
 I highly recommend using their service, especially if you are moving to the Guanacaste province in the Pacific Northwest as many ex-pats do.